 There is also evidence of a school that wants pupils to take on roles, not just attend clubs.
 Digital Leaders are expected to test technology, support teachers in computing, and help with online safety questions from other pupils.
 The Eco Committee is structured with elected representatives and a named staff lead, which tends to make sustainability work feel like a real strand of school life rather than a one-off project.

-Moston Lane’s published performance metrics for 2024 suggest outcomes that are close to England averages in the combined expected standard, with stronger signals at the higher standard.
+Moston Lane's current published performance metrics suggest outcomes that are close to the expected-standard benchmark, with weaker signals at the higher standard.

-Higher standard in reading, writing and maths: 14.67%, versus 8% across England.
+Higher standard in reading, writing and maths: 0%.

-On FindMySchool’s proprietary ranking (based on official data), the school is ranked 10,986th in England for primary performance and 224th in Manchester.
-That positioning sits below England average and falls within the bottom 40% band nationally, even though the combined expected standard is close to the England average, which suggests the ranking may be influenced by the broader score profile rather than the headline threshold alone.
+On FindMySchool's proprietary ranking (based on official data), the school is ranked 10,696th in England for primary academic performance and 190th in Manchester on the local primary ranking.
+That positioning sits below the England midpoint, even though the combined expected-standard measure is close to the benchmark, which suggests the ranking is influenced by the broader score profile rather than the headline threshold alone.

 A practical way for families to use this is comparison.
 If you are looking at several local primaries, the FindMySchool Local Hub comparison view helps you line up scaled scores and higher-standard rates side by side, rather than relying on one headline percentage.